2024 LLMs/genAI + R roundup

 gemini.R

 gemini.R by Jinhwan Kim connects R with Google’s gemini model via the gemini API.
-With a valid API key, the gemini() function takes text prompts and the gemini_image() function can work with images and text promts.
+With a valid API key, the gemini() function takes text prompts and the gemini_image() function can work with images and text prompts.

 The package algo provides an RStudio addin for creating Roxygen documentation.